OFMU: Optimization-Driven Framework for Machine Unlearning: Appendix

-This result shows that the penalty-based OFMU algorithm converges to an $\epsilon$-stationary point of the penalty objective, with explicit dependence on the number of outer and inner iterations, the penalty parameter, and the variance of the stochastic gradients.
-This scaling is standard for non-convex first-order methods and justifies the practical effectiveness of the approach for deep models.
+This result shows that the penalty-based OFMU algorithm converges to an $\epsilon$-stationary point of the penalty objective.
+The convergence rate exhibits explicit dependence on the number of outer iterations $K$, inner-loop accuracy $T$, penalty parameter $\rho$, curvature bound $H$, and gradient noise variance $\sigma^2$.
+Choosing $K = \mathcal{O}(1/\epsilon)$ and $T = \mathcal{O}(1/\epsilon)$ ensures convergence to an $\epsilon$-stationary point in expectation.